 Flights to/from San Diego

-1 meal and wine tastings off the ranch
+Wine tastings and 1 lunch off the ranch

-Shuttle cost to meet travel from hotel to designated meeting point – TBD (Approx. $100 – $200)
+Shuttle cost to travel from hotel to designated meeting point – TBD

 You can expect a comfortable cabin accommodation with private bathrooms on this trip.
 We’ll be staying at a privately owned working horse ranch which is off the grid.
 Lighting is by kerosene lamps and candles in public spaces and solar powered lamps in the cabins.
 Cell phone/camera chargers are available.
 For this particular trip, single occupancy is discouraged but available with a $500 surcharge.
 Double occupancy is highly preferred.
 This is a working horse ranch, no daily housekeeping is available.
 Your room is your private space.